-Construction work performed on the outside of any enclosed structure, or anywhere on any structure not completely enclosed is permitted only during the following times: Monday through Friday, 7 AM to 7 PM, and Saturday and Sunday from 8 AM to 5 PM, and is prohibited on Sundays and Holidays.
+Construction work performed on the outside of any enclosed structure, or anywhere on any structure not completely enclosed by a commercial contractor is permitted only during the following times: Monday through Friday, 7 AM to 7 PM, Saturday from 8 AM to 5 PM, and is prohibited on Sundays and Holidays.
 Outdoor construction is defined as any repair, building, or remodeling work on the outside of any enclosed structure or anywhere on any structure not completely enclosed by walls, windows, doors, and roof (Chapter 38, Article VI of the Burr Ridge Municipal Code).
 Village residents performing work on their own properties are exempt from these regulations.

 Can I park a trailer, boat or motor home on my property?

 Property owners may only park one trailer, mobile home, motor home or boat in the rear yard of the lot, provided it is no wider than 8.5 feet and no longer than 35 feet.
 Major repair and rebuilding of a boat stored in the rear yard is not permitted.

 Mailboxes must be installed on either a wooden post or a light-gauge hollow metal pipe.
 Mailbox supports must be constructed to promote breakaway, bending or yielding upon impact of a vehicle.
 Rigid and oversized supports such as masonry columns, stone or brick columns, solid concrete supports, barrels filled with concrete, etc. are prohibited.